-Find a website and analyze the site for the design elements.
+Find a website and analyze the site for the design elements, according to the Web Sites module contents.

 First, summarize the website, according to at least 4 different elements in the design.
 For example, how are the elements arranged for reader scanning; how are headings, subheadings, and markers presented; what and how are visuals used; how is cross-cultural communication addressed, etc.